 Something else worth noting: Notwithstanding the movie’s less-than-ideal English-language title, the subtitles as a whole are accurate and do capture Veber’s witty dialogue.

 Lastly, although the premise of The Valet seems trite, familiar, and improbable, its knowing humor distracts from its faults.
 In sum, Francis Veber’s latest is another thoroughly enjoyable French farce.

 The Valet / La doublure (2006)

 Cast: Gad Elmaleh.
 Daniel Auteuil.
 Alice Taglioni.
 Kristin Scott Thomas.
 Virginie Ledoyen.
 Richard Berry.
 Dany Boon.
 Michel Aumont.
 Michel Jonasz.
 Laurent Gamelon.
 Patrick Mille.

-“The Valet Movie (2006): Another Hilarious Francis Veber Romp” review text © Lauren Creamer; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.
+“The Valet (2006) Movie Review: Gifted Daniel Auteuil in Hilarious Francis Veber Romp” review text © Lauren Creamer; excerpt, image captions, bullet point introduction, and notes/endnotes © Alt Film Guide.

 “The Valet (2006) Movie Review” endnotes